So hi there again from the EIB Northern Command, Midtown Manhattan.

 Our mothers and our fathers are sacred and wonderful to us in very, very different ways.

-And to suggest that it's the same thing in all these forms now that don't even say, you know, child's name, and then it doesn't say mother's name, father's name, it says parent one and parent two.
+And to suggest that it's the same thing and all these forms now that don't even say, you know, child's name, and then it doesn't say mother's name, father's name.

 So anyway, equality.